Breakaway (Donna Summer song)

 "Breakaway" is a song by American singer-songwriter Donna Summer, released in October 1989 by Atlantic and Warner Bros.
-Records (Europe) as the fourth single from her fourteenth album, Another Place and Time (1989).
+Records (Europe) as the third and final US single and fifth and final European single from her fourteenth album, Another Place and Time (1989).
 It was a top-50 hit in UK and is written and produced by Stock, Aitken & Waterman.

 Background and release

 The album was written by popular British production team Stock, Aitken & Waterman and produced four UK hit singles, including the international smash "This Time I Know It's For Real".
 Three of these hits later turned up on a Europe-only compilation album entitled The Best of Donna Summer, released in 1990 by Warner Bros.
 Records.
 The album also included "Breakaway" which had previously only been released as a single in the US.
 However, due to the album's popularity and following the re-release of the 1982 hit "State of Independence" a brand new remixed version of "Breakaway" by Phil Harding and Ian Curnow was issued in the single form.

 The original 1989 release of "Breakaway" was the third and final single to be released in the United States from Another Place and Time.
 The song was serviced to radio stations on promo 45s and cd singles.
 The track was also remixed by Tony Humphries as "The Extended Power Mix" and "The Power Radio Mix" for the US 12" single.
 The "Breakaway" US 12" single was backed with the extended version of "I Don't Wanna Get Hurt", which had already been released in the UK as the follow-up to "This Time I Know It's For Real".
 Despite its original A/C feel and house influenced remixes, the track did not chart in the US.